rileyjmurray/sageopt/docs/source/index.rst

 (with bounds on possible optimality gaps).

 These underlying convex relaxations are built upon the idea of "SAGE certificates" for signomial and polynomial nonnegativity.
-Refer to the paper `Signomial and Polynomial Optimization by Relative Entropy and Partial Dualization <https://arxiv.org/abs/1907.00814>`_ for a mathematical description of the functionality implemented by this python package.
+Refer to the paper `Signomial and Polynomial Optimization via Relative Entropy and Partial Dualization <https://arxiv.org/abs/1907.00814>`_ for a mathematical description of the functionality implemented by this python package.